schmidb/AI-EAF/README.md

 ## Advisory & Implementation Support

-With extensive experience in engineering transformation and AI & Data integration, [**Markus Schmidberger**](https://www.linkedin.com/in/schmidberger/) offers strategic advisory services to organizations seeking to implement AI-EAF.
-While not available for direct execution of implementation tasks, Markus provides high-level guidance and collaborates with trusted partner consultants to drive the transformation process.​
+With extensive experience in engineering transformation and AI & Data integration, [**Markus Schmidberger**](https://www.linkedin.com/in/schmidberger/) and [**Miriam Schmidberger**](https://www.linkedin.com/in/miriam-schmidberger/) offer strategic advisory services to organizations seeking to implement AI-EAF.
+While not available for direct execution of implementation tasks, they provide high-level guidance and collaborate with trusted partner consultants to drive the transformation process.​

+Miriam Schmidberger brings deep expertise in authentic leadership principles and practices from The Authentic Leader Academy, enhancing the framework's human-centered approach to AI transformation.

 Advisory Services Include:
 * Framework Customization: Tailoring the AI-EAF to align with your organization's unique context and objectives.​